coreos/console-login-helper-messages/README.md

 Runtime scripts, systemd unit files, tmpfiles, and installer scripts to provide an `issue/motd` mechanism for RHCOS/FCOS.
 To be distributed as an RPM, with some additional manual configuration required to work with software like PAM, agetty, udev, ...

+## Steps to test motd in RHCOS

+1. After cloning this repository, download the latest RHCOS Vagrant box
+2. `vagrant box add --name rhcos /path/to/box.box` (any name other than `rhcos` works here, just be sure to update the Vagrantfile)
+3. In this repository, `vagrant up && vagrant ssh`
+4. Run the following commands once ssh has completed

+        $ sudo su
+        # ostree admin unlock
+        # cd /srv/fedora-coreos-login-messages
+        # ./install.sh
+        # ./setup-run.sh
+        # ./start.sh

+4. Now edit the sshd PAM configuration of RHCOS in `/etc/pam.d/sshd`:

+Add the following line just before `session include password-auth`:

+        session optional pam_motd.so

+5. `# exit`, then `$ exit` to exit SSH.

+6. `vagrant ssh`, now an additional `motd` should appear!

 ## Operation

 - Symlinks from `/etc/` to `/run/` (see below) are set by `systemd-tmpfiles`.